Chris Doyle (footballer): Morecambe

 He was awarded a professional contract a year early at the age of 17 at the start of the 2012–13 season.
 He made his first team debut coming on as a late substitute in a League Two fixture seeing the club win 3-0 against Rochdale.

-At the time, this appearance made him the club’s youngest player.
+Whilst at the club he joined Chorley on loan until the end of the 2014–15 season scoring five times in 26 appearances and reaching the Conference North play-off final.
+He signed an extended 12-month contract with the club at start of 2015–16 season.
+He was released by Morecambe in May 2016.

 On 20 April 2013, during a home match against Torquay United, Doyle was sent off in the first half after bringing down Elliot Benyon.

-Doyle made 17 senior appearances, scored 1 goal, and featured in the EFL Trophy during his time with Morecambe.
+Non-league career

+Doyle joined Southport in August 2016.
+He then joined Marine in July 2018.
+In August 2019 he joined FC United of Manchester.
+On 25 June 2021, Southport Football Club announced Doyle was returning to the club on initial one year contract, with an option for a further year.
+He returned to Marine in the summer of 2023.

 Chorley (loan)

 Doyle spent two loan spells with Chorley in the National League North during the 2014–15 and 2015–16 seasons.
-In total, he made 34 league appearances and scored 7 goals.
-He played a key role in Chorley’s run to the 2015 promotion play-off final, starting in the 2–3 defeat to Guiseley at Victory Park.
+He played a role in Chorley’s run to the 2015 promotion play-off final, starting with the 2–3 defeat to Guiseley at Victory Park.

-Injury setback

-Doyle suffered a serious cruciate ligament injury that required reconstructive surgery, which ruled him out for both the 2016–17 and 2017–18 seasons.

-Marine (first spell)

-He returned to competitive football by signing with Marine ahead of the 2018–19 season.
-Doyle played 42 matches and scored 6 goals in the Northern Premier League that year, re-establishing himself as a reliable central defender.

-FC United of Manchester

-In 2019, Doyle joined F.C.
-United of Manchester.
-Over the COVID-impacted 2019–20 and 2020–21 seasons, he made 49 appearances and scored 3 goals across all competitions, including the FA Cup and other fixtures.

-Southport

-Doyle returned to the National League North with Southport in 2021.
-Over two seasons, he made 70 appearances, scoring 9 goals.

 Marine (return and promotion)

 Doyle rejoined Marine in 2023, helping the team secure promotion from the Northern Premier League in the 2023–24 season.
-He made 49 appearances and scored 4 goals across all competitions, including playing a key role in Marine’s 2–1 victory over Macclesfield in the play-off final.
+He made 49 appearances and scored 4 goals across all competitions, including Marine’s 2–1 victory over Macclesfield in the play-off final.

 He continued as a central figure in Marine’s squad during the 2024–25 season, contributing 6 goals in 26 National League North appearances.
 He left the club by mutual consent in October 2025.